CHANDLERNC/2d-game/README.md

  - Game logic now lives in `game.js` and styling in `style.css`, keeping `index.html` focused on layout.
  - Constants such as tile sizes and game balance are defined near the top of the script for quick tweaking.

+## Assets
+All runtime textures and sprites are generated in `assets/sprites.js` and exposed via a global `ASSETS` object.
+Textures are available under `ASSETS.textures` and character or item sprites under `ASSETS.sprites`, making it simple to swap or modify graphics without digging through game logic.

 ## Contributing
 1. Fork and clone the repository.
 2. Create a branch for your feature or fix.